BYUCS452F2020/HealthyLivingOptimized/README.md

 ## Tech Stack
 Relational Database: Amazon RDS

 NoSQL Database: Amazon DynamoDB or MongoDB

-ML: Python using Sci-kit Learn on Amazon EC2 or Amazon Sagemaker Web App Hosting: Amazon EC2 or ECS (back-up if time is short: Amazon API Gateway, AWS Lambda, PostMan) Front-end Programming Language: TBD.
+ML: Python using Sci-kit Learn on Amazon EC2 or Amazon Sagemaker

+Web App Hosting: Amazon EC2 or ECS (back-up if time is short: Amazon API Gateway, AWS Lambda, PostMan)

+Front-end: TBD.
 I'm much more of a backend kind of guy, but I would be open to Python with Django/Flask or JavaScript/HTML/CSS.
 We could even make this into a smartphone app in Java, but we can discuss that more later.

 ## Team Dynamic
 I am looking for 1-2 engineers to help assist in this project.
 No stress if you are new to AWS!